JoshuaFox/JoshuaFox.github.io/publications.md

 > How to draw technical borders to divide your cloud resources into groupings, such as Google Cloud projects, AWS accounts, or Azure resource groups

-• "Black Box Optimization with Vizier AI Vizier", at multiple conferences including  _Google DevZone Day_ at Google Tel Aviv;  _Google Atlantis Summit_; GeeCON Prague; and  Google Israel Cloud Summit
+• "Black Box Optimization with Vizier AI Vizier", at multiple conferences including  _Google DevZone Day_ at Google Tel Aviv;  _Google Atlantis Summit_; _GeeCON Prague_; and _Google Israel Cloud Summit_.

 > The first-ever talk or article about the new Black Box Optimization  interaction pattern of  Vertex Vizier, a new way to optimize across slow and expensive iterations.